csmith111/csmith111.github.io/_posts/2016-02-08-ElmGraphics.markdown

 Now that we have a set of shapes to work with we can look at functions that transform them.

-### Using transformations of a Triangle to make a Star
+### Making a Star - using triangles and transformations

 Once we understand transformations we can use them to create more complex shapes and figures.